Eliza Walker Dunbar: Career

 In August 1878, the Irish Graduates Association for medical practitioners, convening at the British Medical Association annual meeting in Bath, agreed to accept Eliza Walker Dunbar into their association.
 However, at the same meeting the BMA decided to expel women who had been recently been accepted as members, such as Frances Hogan, on the grounds that they had been 'illegally elected' and 'inadvertently admitted to the Association'.
 This decision was only reversed in 1892.
 That year, Dr Walker Dunbar, along with Elizabeth Garrett Anderson and Dr Sarah Gray, attended the annual meeting of the British Medical Association, held in Nottingham.
 There they lobbied successfully for the BMA to remove its bar on the admission of women.
+In 1894 Dunbar, along with 40 other female doctors, were admitted into the BMA.
+She was one of two women to give papers at the BMA annual meeting held at Bristol that August, both in the 'Obstetrics and Gynaecology' section.